Can Democrats Gain Ground in Deep-Red Alabama?

 Tuesday’s primaries will decide which Republican and Democratic candidates face off in December’s general election to fill the seat vacated by Attorney General Jeff Sessions.
 If no candidate earns a majority of the vote, the top two vote getters advance to a run-off in September.

 Although a majority of Americans disapprove of the president nationwide, in Alabama, the opposite is true.
 A majority approve of the job Trump is doing.
-That’s why Republican candidates former Alabama Attorney general Luther Strange, who was temporarily appointed to fill the open Senate seat, U.S. Representative Mo Brooks, and former Alabama Chief Justice Roy Moore are trying to one-up each other in proving who is more loyal to the president.
+That’s why Republican candidate former Alabama Attorney General Luther Strange, who was temporarily appointed to fill the open Senate seat, U.S. Representative Mo Brooks, and former Alabama Chief Justice Roy Moore are trying to one-up each other in proving who is more loyal to the president.

 Trump’s enduring popularity in the state makes it unlikely that a critical mass of Republicans will peel away from their party to vote for a Democrat in December’s general election.
 That’s part of the reason the Alabama Democratic primary has received far less national attention than other races for seats vacated by lawmakers who went on to serve in the Trump administration.
 Still, special election outcomes are hard to predict, and it’s not out of the question that the Trump administration could energize Alabama Democrats.